 AEO 2010 25-year Energy Forecasts

-This SLURP includes projections over 25 years from 2010 to 2035 for 21 quantities, including US GDP, US production, imports, consumption, and price of oil, gas, coal, and electricity, along with energy consumption by sector, energy intensity and CO2 emissions.
-The median values are based on US Department of Energy's Annual Energy Outlook (AEO) 2010.
-Lumina estimated the uncertainty about these forecasts from the actual percent error distributions from comparing the past 25 years of AEO forecasts against actual values.
-These distributions reproduce the historical serial correlation over time and cross-correlation among the 20 quantities.
+This SLURP includes projections for 21 quantities over 25 years, from 2010 to 2035.
+These include US GDP, US production, imports, consumption, and price of oil, gas, coal, and electricity, along with energy consumption by sector, energy intensity and CO2 emissions.
+The median values are based on US Department of Energy’s Annual Energy Outlook (AEO) 2010.
+Lumina estimated the uncertainty about these forecasts from the actual percent error distributions by comparing the past 25 years of AEO forecasts against actual values.
+These distributions reproduce the historical serial correlation over time and cross-correlation among the 21 quantities.

 Please contact us at firstname.lastname@example.org or call 650-212-1212 for details on how to obtain this information.